amrrs/awesome_R_Githubers/README.md

 To contribute, Please feel free to add the new profile below in the list and submit a PR (along with why they're added).
 Please make sure the Githuber you're adding is active on Github.
 Thx!

-**If you find this useful, Please star ⭐️ it and spread the word!**
+## If you find this useful, Please star ⭐️ this repo and spread the word!